 Lloyd Dorsey Historical Marker - Trumansburg, NY - Lloyd Dorsey self-liberated from enslavement in Maryland to freedom in Trumansburg in the early 1840s.
 His wife-to-be, Nancy M. Hemans, was a free Black woman from the Town of Caroline who moved to Trumansburg and was enrolled in the First Baptist Church of Trumansburg in 1839.
 She and Lloyd were married in 1844.
 Lloyd worked as a carter hauling goods by horse and wagon in and around Trumansburg for hire, and Nancy worked as a laundress and domestic.
 Together they had nine children.
 In 1851 they purchased “an acre of land with appurtenances” for $430 from Erastus and Mary Treman.
 Lloyd is believed to be the first African American to vote in the Town of Ulysses.
 At that time, Black males were required to own property valued at a minimum of $250 in order to vote.

-Southside Center - Ithaca, NY - Southside House began as the idea of the Frances Harper Women's Club.
-Inspired by the life of Francis Ellen Watkins Harper (1825-1911), an abolitionist, activist, poet, and a founder of the National Association of Colored Women, members first held mother-daughter dinners, then moved on to organizing "community mothering activities."
+Southside Community Center - Ithaca, NY - Southside House began as the idea of the Frances Harper Women's Club.
+Inspired by the life of Frances Ellen Watkins Harper (1825-1911), an abolitionist, activist, poet, and a founder of the National Association of Colored Women, members first held mother-daughter dinners, then moved on to organizing "community mothering activities."
 In 1930 they became the Serv-Us League, opening membership to males.
 An interracial fundraising effort raised the money by 1932 to buy a house at 305 South Plain Street.
 After the Serv-us League deeded the property to the City of Ithaca, ground was broken in 1936 for the Southside Community Center.
 First Lady Eleanor Roosevelt attended the 1937 dedication.
 Southside Community Center continues to be an active community resource center, fostering appreciation for the contributions and presence of peoples of African descent in the greater Ithaca community and in the larger world community.

 Birthplace of Alex Haley - Ithaca, NY - Alex Haley (1921-1992) is a celebrated author, best known for his 1967 book Roots: The Saga of an American Family, and The Autobiography of Malcolm X. Haley was born in Ithaca on August 11, 1921 at 212 Cascadilla Street.
 Haley’s father was a graduate student at Cornell University and his mother was taking music studies courses at the Ithaca Conservatory of Music, the institution that later became Ithaca College.
 In 1993, a year after his death, the Alex Haley Memorial Project raised funds to create a memorial pocket park at the home of his birth on Cascadilla Street.
 A carved granite marker, and a hand-wrought iron bench with individual iron leaves made by community members with the assistance of local blacksmith Durand Van Doren, were also installed in the park.
 A New York Historical Marker funded by the Pomeroy Foundation was placed outside his birthplace in August 2020 during a local unveiling ceremony honoring his life and legacy.